David A. Phillips

 David A Phillips

 Senior Vice President & General Manager

-David A. Phillips is Senior Vice President leading our military air, robotics and services business lines, as well as a member of the Textron Systems Executive Leadership Team.
+David A. Phillips is Senior Vice President of Unmanned Systems, leading military air, robotics and services, as well as member of the Textron Systems Executive Leadership Team.
 In this role, he leads experienced teams responsible for designing, delivering, manufacturing, fielding and supporting unmanned systems, associated command and control systems, and next-generation robotics and autonomy technologies.

 Prior to assuming his current position, Phillips served as Vice President, Tactical Mission Systems, during which he was responsible for unmanned aircraft system operations, including deployed resources and contractor-owned, contractor-operated (COCO) programs.
 Phillips joined the Hunt Valley, Md., based organization – then known as AAI Corporation – in 2003 as Director of Armament Programs, and subsequently held various positions of increasing responsibility in Advanced Systems, Business Development and Strategy.